(Cross-posted on 3 Quarks Daily, where it has received many comments.)

 __________________________

-Also consider reading my three related articles from earlier this year:
+Also consider reading my three related articles:

 - The Blight of Hindustan: a brisk overview of the caste system—its origins, spread, and some historical attitudes and debates.